Cleveland Clinic logo

 • Your healthcare provider will need to know exactly when you’re ovulating.
 The timing of ovulation is critical to make sure sperm is injected at the right time.

-• Determining the time of ovulation can be done using an at-home ovulation prediction kit that detects luteinizing hormone (LH).
+• Determining the time of ovulation can be done using an at-home ovulation kit that detects luteinizing hormone (LH).
 Your healthcare provider can also detect LH in blood tests.
-They may also use transvaginal ultrasound to look for signs mature eggs.
-Sometimes, you’re given an injection of human chorionic gonadotropin (hCG) or other fertility medications to make you ovulate one or more eggs.
-Ovulation typically occurs around 10 to 16 days after the first day of your period.
+They may also use transvaginal ultrasound to look for signs of mature eggs.
+IUI is often combined with fertility medications that stimulate your ovaries to produce and release an egg (or eggs).

 Semen sample preparation

 • Your partner provides a fresh sperm sample on the day of the IUI procedure.
-In some cases, your partner can provide the sample before and your healthcare provider can freeze it until it is time to be used.
+In some cases, your partner can provide the sample before, and your healthcare provider can freeze it until it’s time to be used.
 If you’re using a sperm donor, the sample will be thawed and prepared.

 • Sperm is prepared for insemination through a process called “sperm washing” that pulls out a concentrated amount of healthy sperm.
 If you’re using donor sperm, the sperm bank usually sends sperm that’s already washed.